stuartherbert/putting-ansible-to-work/organising-your-ansible-files.md

 Handlers can be called by any role, not just the role that they are defined in.
 Ansible cannot find a handler if the role that defines it hasn't been included in a `<play.xml>` file or listed as a dependency in one of the `meta/main.yml` files.

-I cover handlers in detail in [Restarting Services](restarting-services.html) later in the book.
+I cover handlers in detail in [Restarting Services](restarting-services.html) later in this book.

 ## roles/&lt;role&gt;/library/